How to Be a Better Copywriting Mentor

 Coaching Pays Off

-After years of mentoring copywriters, I’ve learned this: coaching takes patience, but it pays off in the long run.
-Less turnover, less fewer errors, faster approvals, healthier budgets, more creativity…the list goes on.
-The key is giving feedback that’s clear, honest, and pushes them to think a little more, a little longer.
+After years of mentoring copywriters, I’ve learned this: coaching takes patience, but it pays off.
+The key is giving feedback that’s clear, maybe not too honest, and pushes them to think a little more, a little longer.

-Here are my top coaching tips to manage junior writers in a way that builds their confidence (and doesn’t have them running for the door).
-Let’s get started.
+Here’s some advice on how to manage junior writers in a way that doesn’t make them run for the door.

 5 Coaching Tips to Build Stronger Writers